My mantra as an accountant, for my clients?

 Don’t be scared of dealing with HMRC.

 Most of all, ENJOY the fruits of your writing endeavours!

 FREQUENTLY ASKED QUESTIONS

-As a UK resident, as soon as you start earning income, you’re legally obligated to report this to HMR&C, and potentially pay UK income tax.
+As a UK resident, as soon as you start earning income, you’re legally obligated to report this to HMRC, and potentially to pay UK income tax.